The Emma Lazarus Institute — Est. 2023

 Six Pedagogical Pillars

+The teaching method behind the framework.
 Developed with Ambassador David Govrin.
 Published in the Journal of the Middle East and Africa.
 Presented at the Shifting Paradigms Conference, University of Cincinnati.

 Pillar 01